holoviz/panel/doc/tutorials/basic/index.md

 # Basic Tutorials

 These tutorials are for those who have decided they would like to start learning Panel systematically.
-For those that have not decided yet, we recommend doing the less comprehensive [Getting Started Guide](../getting_started/index.md) instead.
+For those that have not decided yet, we recommend doing the less comprehensive [Getting Started Guide](../../getting_started/index.md) instead.

-Together, we will explore the wind turbine data and build a chat bot, a static report, a todo app, an image classifier app, a dashboard, and a streaming application.
+Together, we will explore the world of (wind turbine) data and build a chat bot, a static report, a todo app, an image classifier app, a dashboard, and a streaming application.

 After completing these tutorials, we will be able to build a wide range of polished, single page apps from a single file using a *function-based approach*.